UBCFormulaElectric/Consolidated-Firmware/README.md

 ```sh
 docker compose up --detach
 ```

+If you get an error about failing to mount `/tmp`, you may need to add it as a mountable directory in Docker Desktop.
+Open Docker Desktop > Settings > Resources > File Sharing > Add `/tmp`.

 From VS Code, click the arrows in the bottom left and select "Attach to Running Container".
 Select the `consolidated-firmware-develop` option and VS Code should connect you to the container.
 From here, you can open the repo and build code from VS Code's integrated terminal.